0x4248/GPT-dataset/prompts.md

 # ChatGPT GPT-Data prompts

+Here are some example prompts that you can use to generate data.

 ## Generate table columns
 Generate table for generating table columns
 ```
 Come up with table columns and only table columns

-The table columns should have at least on column that has discrete values
+The table columns should have at least one column that has continuous values

 The table columns should be table columns that are usually found in datasets